 On my way home from Peru I visited my aunt and uncle living in Cobán, Guatemala.
-I really enjoyed my time exploring some of the country and intend to revisit next year.
+I really enjoyed my time exploring some of the country and intend to revisiting in the future.
 Traveling can be tiring and I was definitely feeling it after nearly two months of being away from home.
 Luckily my aunt and uncle were very hospitable and welcomed me with open arms into their loving home.

 Cobán is a really nice small town located in the center of Guatemala.
 It still preserves its Mayan heritage – Q’eqchi’ is the Mayan dialect that is commonly spoken around town.
 My aunt and uncle have been living in Cobán for 20 years and they toured me around to some of the popular attractions while sharing a lot of interesting information.